 – Take a shower before you go to sleep especially if you’ve been outside.

-Blow your nose into the wash basin after short intervals.
+Blow your nose into the washbasin after short intervals.
 You can also use a neti pot to clear your nostrils one at a time.
 This would help flush the dust and pollen out of your nostrils.
+Be sure to use distilled water or clean filter water.

-You can always get more medical advice from your doctor if the symptoms are not improving.
+You can always get more medical advice from your doctor if the symptoms are not improving and last longer than a week.
+Also, if symptoms come back make an appointment with your primary care provider.